Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Methods

 \subsubsection{Experiment 1.
 High temporal resolution dataset}

-\paragraph*{Data.} The first dataset consists of fully-sampled k-space Cartesian data spanning one cardiac cycle.
-This data was acquired on a clinical 3T Premier MRI system (GE HealthCare, Chicago, IL) with 142x142 spatial image matrix, 83 temporal frames, and 35 activated receive coil elements.
+\paragraph*{Data}.
+The first dataset consists of fully-sampled k-space Cartesian data spanning one cardiac cycle.
+This data was acquired on a clinical 3T Premier MRI system (GE HealthCare, Chicago, IL) with 142$\times$142 spatial image matrix, 83 temporal frames (high temporal resolution of $\sim$12 ms), and 35 activated receive coil elements.
+The sequence parameters are as follows: repetition time (TR) of 5.5 ms, echo time (TE) of 3.1 ms, in-plane spatial resolution of $1.5\x 1.5$ mm$^2$, and slice thickness of 7 mm.

-\paragraph*{Sampling.} The fully-sampled data is retrospectively downsampled at acceleration factors of 2×, 4×, 8×, 16×, 32×, and 64×, corresponding to 71, 36, 18, 9, 5, and 3 k-space lines per frame, respectively.
+\paragraph*{Sampling}.
+The fully-sampled data is retrospectively downsampled at acceleration factors of 2×, 4×, 8×, 16×, 32×, and 64×, corresponding to 71, 36, 18, 9, 5, and 3 k-space lines per frame, respectively.
 We employ a variable-density random sampling scheme that oversamples the 16 central k-space lines and progressively covers the remaining lines across frames.
 When more than 16 lines are sampled, the central region is fully covered and the additional lines are drawn from the periphery; when fewer than 16 lines are sampled, one line above and one below the center are included, with the rest drawn from the central region.
 To further increase measurement incoherence, different frequency lines are sampled across echoes.
 Moreover, we adopt a line-by-line sampling strategy in which each frame acquires a small subset of lines selected uniformly at random from those not yet sampled.
 Once all lines have been acquired over the course of several frames, the process restarts with the full set of lines.
 See Figure \ref{fig:sampling}.